-The Professional Footballers' Pension Scheme (2011 Section)

-1. Introduction

-2. Choosing investments

-3. Investment objectives4

-4. Kind of investments to be held4

-5. The balance between different kinds of investment4

-6. Risks4

-7. Expected return on investments

-8. Realisation of investments6

-9. acti Financially material considerations, non-financial matters, the exercise of voting rights and engagement vities

-10. Policy on arrangements with asset managers6

-11. Employer related investments

-12. Agreement7

-- endix 1: Note of investment policy of the Scheme in relation to the current Statement of Investment ciples

-endix 2: Financially material considerations, non-financially material considerations, the exercise of voting ts and engagement activities
+The Professional Footballers' Pension Scheme (2011 Section) 1.
+Introduction managementation managementation and and and an an and an an and 2.
+Choosing investments 3.
+Investment objectives annual construction and the construction of 4.
+Kind of investments to be held 5.
+The balance between different kinds of investment 6.
+7. Expected return on investments 8.
+Realisation of investments assessments and a second s 9. acti Financially material considerations, non-financial matters, the exercise of voting rights and engagement vities 10.
+Policy on arrangements with asset managers and a second second second second second second second second second and a Employer related investments 12.
+Agreement pendix 1: Note of investment policy of the Scheme in relation to the current Statement of Investment nciples pendix 2: Financially material considerations, non-financially material considerations, the exercise of voting Its and engagement activities